 Students connect classroom theory with practical application through a required field placement practicum.
 This one or two-semester hands-on experience places students in community agencies where they are supervised by practicing social workers.
 Students learn to work with actual clients and fellow professionals, helping them make a smooth transition from college to professional employment.

-As one of the largest and most active student organizations on campus, the Social Work Student Organization (SWSO) is run by students with full faculty support.
+By history we have one of the largest and most active student organizations on campus, the Social Work Student Organization (SWSO) which is run by students with full faculty support.
+Some school years the group is smaller and the students really get a chance to focus on areas of interest and need.
 Students participate in social and educational events and community projects while developing organizational skills.
-This year is SWSO's 40th anniversary.
-SWSO is one of four campus organization to earn the designation Organization of Excellence for 2017-2018.
+SWSO has been a mainstay on UWW campus for over 42 years.
+SWSO earned the designation Organization of Excellence in 2017-2018.